Graduated Response Tool – Complex Medical Needs

 Supporting children and young people with Medical Needs

 The Children and Families Act 2014 and the Equalities Act 2010, place legal duties on schools to support children and young people with medical conditions.
-This support might be specified in a healthcare plan which is written by the school with the help of the children and young people’s parent carers and relevant medical professionals and clearly outlines how their medical needs will be supported while they are attending the setting and an escalation plan for any deterioration in their health condition.
+This support might be specified in a healthcare plan which is written by the school with the help of the children and young people’s parent carers and relevant medical professionals.
+It will clearly outline how their medical needs will be supported while they are attending the setting and an escalation plan for any deterioration in their health condition.

 If medical procedures such as monitoring medical readings or providing health treatments are required while the child or young person is within the setting, then relevant healthcare professionals will provide training to identified staff within the setting to ensure that the child or young person’s needs can be safely met.